Picture Postcard Workflow: How to set proper endpoints

 So, we end the process with a neutral highlight and shadow.
 The image highlight may have L value 100, 98, 95, 90 or any other high value.
 The black point may be 0, 5, 10 or whatever.
 But both will be neutral or almost neutral.
 We can now correct range using the L channel only, i.e. without touching color, and end our process with full range in each of the color channels.

-See figure 4 for the final alternative result.
+See figure 4 for the two final results.
+Note slightly better contrast in the right version.

 Gerald Bakker, 13 Feb.
 2015